zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 #### NGINX App Protect WAF supports the following types of JWT:

 JSON Web Signature (JWS) - JWT content is digitally signed.
-The following algorithm can be used for signing:
+The following algorithms are supported and can be used for signing:

-- RSA/SHA-256 (RS256 for short)
+- ES256 - ECDSA signature algorithm using SHA-256 hash algorithm
+- ES256K - ECDSA signature algorithm with secp256k1 curve using SHA-256 hash algorithm
+- ES384 - ECDSA signature algorithm using SHA-384 hash algorithm
+- ES512 - ECDSA signature algorithm using SHA-512 hash algorithm
+- RS256 - RSASSA-PKCS1-v1_5 signature algorithm using SHA-256 hash algorithm
+- RS384 - RSASSA-PKCS1-v1_5 signature algorithm using SHA-384 hash algorithm
+- RS512 - RSASSA-PKCS1-v1_5 signature algorithm using SHA-512 hash algorithm
+- PS256 - RSASSA-PSS signature using SHA-256 and MGF1 padding with SHA-256
+- PS384 - RSASSA-PSS signature using SHA-384 and MGF1 padding with SHA-384
+- PS512 - RSASSA-PSS signature using SHA-512 and MGF1 padding with SHA-512
+- EdDSA - Both Ed25519 signatures using SHA-512 and Ed448 signatures using SHA-3 are supported.
+Ed25519 and Ed448 provide 128-bit and 224-bit security respectively

 Here is an example of a Header: describes a JWT signed with HMAC 256 encryption algorithm: